Order of St Michael and St George: Grand Master

-The Order originally included 15 Knights Grand Cross, 20 Knights Commanders, and 25 Companions but has since been expanded and the current limits on membership are 125, 375, and 1,750 respectively.
-Members of the Royal Family who are appointed to the Order do not count towards the limit, nor do foreign members appointed as "honorary members".
+The Order originally included 15 Knights Grand Cross, 20 Knights Commander and 25 Companions, but has since been expanded and the current limits on membership are 125, 375 and 1,750, respectively.
+Members of the royal family who are appointed to the Order do not count towards the limit, nor do foreign members appointed as "honorary members".

 Officers

 The Order has six officers.
 The Order's King of Arms is not a member of the College of Arms, like many other heraldic officers.
 The Usher of the Order is known as the Gentleman or Lady Usher of the Blue Rod.
 Blue Rod does not, unlike the usher of the Order of the Garter, perform any duties related to the House of Lords.